-- i.
-Support amendments to the Family First Prevention Services Act to better align the FFPSA with California's Continuum of Care Reform initiatives and prevention services provided in the state. - ii.
-Support efforts to reform child welfare financing, including expanding the types of prevention activities eligible for the IV-E foster care financial match. - iii.
-Support a provision allowing for "skyping" with non-minor youth in the extended foster care program when the youth is attending college or living in another state or out of country as an alternative to monthly, in-person visits. - iv.
-Support increased federal funding for services and income support needed by parents seeking to reunify with their children in foster care. - v.
-Support increased federal financial support for programs that assist foster youth in the transition to self-sufficiency, including post-emancipation assistance such as secondary education, job training, and access to health care. - vi.
-Support retaining the entitlement nature of the Title IV-E Foster Care and Adoption Assistance programs and eliminate outdated rules that base the child's eligibility for funds on parental income and circumstances. - vii.
-Support legislation that would provide tax credits to companies that hire current or former foster youth. - viii.
-Support increased federal funding to respond to the service needs of youth who are victims of commercial sexual exploitation. - Support legislation to combat human trafficking Support legislation that will develop or enhance programs and services to combat the negative impact that human trafficking and commercial sexual exploitation of children has on victims and support efforts to provide additional tools, resources, and funding to help counties address this growing problem. - m.
-Support the enhancement of childcare and development Support measures that enhance the overall quality, affordability, capacity, accessibility, and safety of childcare and development programs.
-Specifically, support legislation and budget action that would:
+- ii) Support efforts to reform child welfare financing, including expanding the types of prevention activities eligible for the IV-E foster care financial match. - iii) Support a provision allowing for "skyping" with non-minor youth in the extended foster care program when the youth is attending college or living in another state or out of country as an alternative to monthly, in-person visits. - iv) Support increased federal funding for services and income support needed by parents seeking to reunify with their children in foster care. - v) Support increased federal financial support for programs that assist foster youth in the transition to self-sufficiency, including post- emancipation assistance such as secondary education, job training, and access to health care. - vi) Support retaining the entitlement nature of the Title IV-E Foster Care and Adoption Assistance programs and eliminate outdated rules that base the child's eligibility for funds on parental income and circumstances. - vii) Support legislation that would provide tax credits to companies that hire current or former foster youth. - viii)Support increased federal funding to respond to the service needs of youth who are victims of commercial sexual exploitation. - ix) Support working families and reduce childhood poverty through legislation to retain and expand the Earned Income Tax Credit.